lironsade/GiveBisBot/README.md

 When enough people order food from the same restaurant, one of them is picked randomly.
 That guy gets a message with all of the order details and the restaurant contact info so he would close the order with them.

-This is a project for the course 67118 OPEN-SOURCE WORKSHOP at HUJI. he gets
+This is a project for the course 67118 OPEN-SOURCE WORKSHOP at HUJI.he gets